jarmoruuth/AstroMosaic/README.md

 # AstroMosaic

-Tools to calculate coordinates for astro image mosaics using Slooh telescopes.
+Tools for visial view and coordinates calculations for astro image mosaics.
+There are predefined telescope settings for Slooh telescopes.
 There are both HTML and Python versions.
-Python version is old and not maintaioed any more.
+Python version is old and not maintained any more.

 HTML version AstroMosaic.html includes
 - Visual view of target using Aladin Sky Atlas